What is TiO2?

-TiO2 is Titanium Dioxide, a chemical that has many industrial uses such as in paints, adhesives, floors, roofing materials, and even cosmetics.
+TiO2 is Titanium Dioxide, a chemical with many industrial uses, such as paints, adhesives, floors, roofing materials, and even cosmetics.

-A feature of TiO2 is its ability to interact with strong UV light and moisture to produce Reactive Oxygen Species (ROS).
+A feature of TiO2 is its ability to interact with intense UV light and moisture to produce Reactive Oxygen Species (ROS).
 ROS are highly reactive transient chemical species (known as free radicals) that can react with, and oxidize, organic matter.
 Hence, TiO2 coatings have been used outdoors for decades to provide surfaces (such as glass and construction materials) with a “self-cleaning” attribute.
-In addition, these ROS species are also able to rapidly oxidize and destroy a range of microbes.
+In addition, these ROS species are also able to oxidize and destroy a range of microbes rapidly.

-The use of TiO2 solutions in outdoor applications has a lot of precedent and those use cases are reasonable for consideration.
-However, the application of TiO2 solutions in surfaces meant for the indoor built environment is disquieting based on major concerns over the health and safety of both workers in the manufacturing and construction arenas, and ultimately building/home occupants.
+TiO2 solutions in outdoor applications have a lot of precedents, and those use cases are reasonable for consideration.
+However, applying TiO2 solutions on surfaces meant for the indoor built environment is disquieting based on significant concerns over the health and safety of both workers in the manufacturing and construction arenas and, ultimately, building/home occupants.

-Built-in antimicrobial technologies are permanently and durably incorporated into a variety of products and can impart antibacterial, antiviral, antialgae, and antifungal attributes to the product.
+Built-in antimicrobial technologies are permanently and durably incorporated into various products and can impart antibacterial, antiviral, antialgae, and antifungal attributes.
 Unlike TiO2 technologies, built-in antimicrobials do not require the simultaneous presence of strong UV light and water to effectively kill microbes.

-TiO2 requires strong sunlight (in particular, the UV components of sunlight) to effectively generate ROS species to kill microbes.
+TiO2 requires strong sunlight (particularly the UV components of sunlight) to effectively generate ROS species to kill microbes.
 As such, the technology’s utility has primarily been on outdoor surfaces.
 This is because indoor light is of insufficient intensity to provide efficient generation of ROS species.
 (1)

 IARC (the International Agency for Research on Cancer) has classified titanium dioxide as a category 2B carcinogen, which carries the designation of “possibly carcinogenic to humans” by the inhalation route of exposure.
 Similarly, ECHA published an opinion in 2020 that titanium dioxide should be classified as a category 2 carcinogen (suspected of causing cancer), such that the harmonized classification for TiO2 in the EU bears the Carc 2 designation.

 In a ceramic tile application, TiO2 could be made readily available for exposure by inhalation through the manufacture and cutting of tiles.
 This could impact not only workers during product manufacture but also installation contractors and homeowners cutting and laying tiles without proper ventilation systems or PPE to minimize inhalable particulate matter.
-The huge levels of inhalable dust triggered by cutting and grinding of tiles would be a significant risk of exposure to a suspected carcinogenic substance by the very route of exposure that has been identified as the source of the risk.
+The vast levels of inhalable dust triggered by cutting and grinding tiles would be a significant risk of exposure to a suspected carcinogenic substance by the same route of exposure identified as the source of the risk.

 The safety of the new class of visible light-activated doped TiO2 has not been properly studied.
-Given the lack of peer-reviewed safety studies, there is a risk that the use of heavy metal dopants to make TiO2 active under visible light conditions could increase the toxicity (e.g., carcinogenicity) of these new chemistries, especially when they are aerosolized during processing.
+Given the lack of peer-reviewed safety studies, there is a risk that using heavy metal dopants to make TiO2 active under visible light conditions could increase the toxicity (e.g., carcinogenicity) of these new chemistries, especially when they are aerosolized during processing.
 As examples:

-- The toxicological profiles of SnO2 and TiO2 have been assessed under REACH, but the blending of these two products together could enhance or exacerbate toxicity in either moiety.
-While this is not known, it stands that no toxicological assessment has been performed on the blended SnO2+ TiO2 technology to determine its safety for workers and/or consumers.
+- The toxicological profiles of SnO2 and TiO2 have been assessed under REACH, but blending these two products together could enhance or exacerbate toxicity in either moiety.
+While this is unknown, no toxicological assessment has been performed on the blended SnO2+ TiO2 technology to determine its safety for workers and/or consumers.

-Many of the newly developed light-activated TiO2 chemistries (e.g., SnO2+ TiO2) are actually nanocomposites.
-Most regulatory agencies are increasingly concerned about nanomaterials because risk assessments performed on standard chemistries are not adequately representative of the toxicological profile expected of the same chemistry in its nanoform.
-This is due to much higher potentials for exposure by inhalation and dermal penetration.
-As a result, the toxicological profiles of chemistries are often underestimates of the toxicological profiles of their corresponding nanoforms.
+Many newly developed light-activated TiO2 chemistries (e.g., SnO2+ TiO2) are nanocomposites.
+Most regulatory agencies are increasingly concerned about nanomaterials because risk assessments performed on standard chemistries do not adequately represent the toxicological profile expected of the same chemistry in its nanoform.
+This is due to the much higher potential for exposure by inhalation and dermal penetration.
+As a result, chemistries' toxicological profiles often underestimate the toxicological profiles of their corresponding nanoforms.

-The technology, as described by multiple manufacturers of ceramic tiles, results in the generation of free radicals which function to inhibit viruses and bacteria on the surface of the ceramic tile.
-However, there is not a full and comprehensive understanding of the potential toxicity expected with direct and continuous exposure to free radicals, which can react with body systems if released from the tile and permitted to penetrate and get into the bloodstream (e.g., via a barefoot).
+The technology, as described by multiple manufacturers of ceramic tiles, generates free radicals, which inhibit viruses and bacteria on the surface of the ceramic tile.
+However, there is not a complete and comprehensive understanding of the potential toxicity expected with direct and continuous exposure to free radicals, which can react with body systems if released from the tile and permitted to penetrate and get into the bloodstream (e.g., via a barefoot).

 Too many free radicals released into the body can result in oxidative stress.
 Similarly, free radical reactions in the body caused by exposure can trigger diseases such as atherosclerosis, asthma, and diabetes.
 Free radicals are also known to the beauty industry as triggers for the breakdown of skin collagen and subsequent wrinkling and sagging.
 A ceramic flooring system installed in a home would typically remain in situ for several years, which means many years of free radicals potentially being released into the air or onto the skin of the people walking or crawling on the surface.

 TiO2’s oxidizing potential has been largely confined to outdoor applications where free radicals generated are quickly reacted with atmospheric pollutants and should pose no danger to humans.
-The new classes of visible light-activated TiO2 technologies are now able to continuously generate free radicals indoors on an unchecked basis.
+The new classes of visible light-activated TiO2 technologies can now continuously generate free radicals indoors on an unchecked basis.

 TiO2 has been touted as being able to oxidize and remove airborne pollutants such as organic molecules released from cigarettes, cooking, hair spray products, and carpet VOCs.
 However, there has been no rigorous research conducted to identify and assess the safety of the downstream products created as a result of the action of free radicals on these indoors organic compounds.
 Similarly to the point above, the reaction of free radicals with organic molecules (e.g., air pollutants) can result in free radical components of those organic pollutant molecules being generated.